Nexis-Network/homepage/content/docs/reference/cli-connection-string.md

     ```bash
     neonctl connection-string --prisma
-   postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname?connect_timeout=30
+   postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.nexis.network/dbname?connect_timeout=30
     ```

     </CodeBlock>

 ## Need help?

-Join the [Exzo Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Exzo Network.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+Join the [Nexis Network community forum](https://community.nexis.network/) to ask questions or see what others are doing with Nexis Network.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
 For more detail, see [Getting Support](/docs/introduction/support).